moorepants/structuralid/README.txt

 Dependencies
 ------------

+I wrote the software with these versions, but older versions may work too.

 - Matlab 7.10.0.499 (R2010a)
 - Control System Toolbox Version 8.5 (R2010a)
 - Matlab System Identification Toolbox Version 7.4 (R2010a)